-Greetings and welcome to the G Gibson Photo Art Gallery my name is Glenn the photographer and curator of the gallery.
-Each of my gallery photographs feature either the towns, rural communities, natural splendor, historical architecture, or estuary influenced way of life found across Maryland's Chesapeake Bay Region.
+Hello and welcome to the G Gibson Photo Art Gallery my name is Glenn the photographer and curator of the gallery.
+Each gallery photograph features either the towns, rural communities, natural splendor, historical architecture, or estuary influenced way of life found across Maryland's Chesapeake Bay Region.

-Whether I am out taking photographs or conducting research for a journal article my ongoing travels take me anywhere from St. Mary's County on the lower Western Shore, north to Cecil County near the upper recesses of the Chesapeake Bay and down to the southern most shorelines of Somerset County on Maryland's Eastern Shore.
-No matter the particular destination my travels provide for a wellspring of visual inspiration along with a welcomed opportunity to socializing with area residents, whether their respective lives are oriented on land or the water's of the Chesapeake.
-The results of these singular experiences are over the course of time conveyed to gallery patrons through my photo art and journal entries.
+Whether I am taking photographs or conducting research my ongoing travels take me from St. Mary's County on the lower Western Shore, north to Cecil County at the upper recesses of the Chesapeake Bay down to the southern most boundary of Somerset County on the lower Eastern Shore.
+No matter my particular travel destination they serve for a wellspring of visual inspiration along with an opportunity to socialize with Bay area residents.
+In turn these singular experiences are conveyed to gallery patrons both through my photo art and journal entries.

 While a bio tends to be a summary of an individuals background, qualifications, education, and related pursuits permit me to convey a bit about my photography along with the early motivations and experiences that have guided me along the way.
 First of all I have been photographing on a regular basis Maryland's Chesapeake Bay Region for a fair number of years.
 I began doing so not long after having become enamored with the scenic beauty, history and citizenry of the Chesapeake Bay region after numerous personal visits to the area.
 In fact attraction was so intense that I purchased a house on a tributary creek hundreds of yards from the central western shoreline of the Chesapeake Bay.
 It was from there that my daily interactions with numerous aspects of Chesapeake Bay life became interwoven with an already present interest in the regions history and period architecture, hence my photographic interest evolved in earnest.